QKEY-FOUNDER/quantumkey-protocol/docs/index.md

 The QuantumKey Protocol is intentionally defined across **three distinct public surfaces**, each with a clear and non-overlapping role.

+---

 ### 1. Canonical Layer — What *is* true

 **`docs/CANONICAL_STATEMENT.md`**

 This document defines the **non-negotiable public truth** of the protocol.

-It is the authoritative reference for:
+It is authoritative for:

-- What the QuantumKey Protocol *is*
+- What the protocol *is*
 - What it explicitly *is not*
-- The invariants that MUST NOT diverge across implementations or explanations
+- The invariants that MUST NOT diverge

-If there is ever ambiguity, this document prevails.
+If there is ambiguity, this document prevails.

 ---

 ### 2. Conceptual Layer — Why it exists

 **`docs/WHITEPAPER.md`**

-The whitepaper explains:
+Explains:
 - The problem space QKP addresses
-- The philosophical and architectural foundations
+- The architectural and philosophical foundations
-- The design rationale behind the protocol
+- The rationale behind the design

-It provides understanding, not authority.
+It provides **understanding**, not authority.
 It MUST align with the Canonical Statement.

 ---

 ### 3. Operational Layer — How it works

 **`qkp-sdk/`**

 The SDK is the **executable surface** of the protocol.